 This book can be read cold.
 The illustrations are vibrant and provide many opportunities for pointing out Barnaby's expressive face, which helps build emotional literacy.
 A parent might choose this after hearing their child say, I am not good at anything, or seeing their child hover on the outskirts of a group play session, looking unsure of how to join in.

 Younger children (3 to 4) will enjoy the animal characters and the physical humor of Barnaby's clumsy flying.
-Older children (6 to 7) will more deeply resonate with the social pressure of the hive and the triumph of Barnaby's unique identity.
+Older children (6 to 7) will more deeply resonate with the social pressure of the hive and Barnaby's journey to self-acceptance and finding his place.

 Barnaby is a young bee who finds the rigid structure and synchronized buzzing of the hive difficult to master.
 While the other bees move in perfect harmony, Barnaby is clumsy, distracted, and off-beat.
 After a period of isolation and self-doubt, a chance encounter or situation allows Barnaby to use his unique movements to solve a problem or bring joy to others, leading to acceptance from the hive.